 Many users would like to set the iCloud data file as their default data file, if only because they want to see their appointments on the To-do Bar.
-This seems to work OK with POP3 accounts but won't work for IMAP accounts.
+It doesn't work with all Outlook versions, all account types, or all iCloud versions.
+It is not recommended, but generally speaking, if it works on your system and does not crash Outlook, you can try it.

-When iCloud is set as default and you use an IMAP account, you can't send email.
-This is because IMAP accounts need a default data file for sent items (even if you have Outlook configured to move sent items to the IMAP folder).
-The iCloud does not support a Sent Items (or any other mail folder).
+When iCloud is set as default and you use an IMAP account, you can't send email in older versions of Outlook.
+This is because IMAP accounts need a default data file for sent items, even if you have Outlook configured to move sent items to the IMAP folder.
+The iCloud does not support a Sent Items or other mail folders.
+(Outlook 2013 and up do not have this problem.)

 When the iCloud folder is set as default data file, you can only create Notes (or Journal entries) when you are viewing a (non-IMAP) pst file.
 If you use RSS feeds, you need to select a delivery folder in local pst file when you add the feed to the profile.

-There are no workarounds for IMAP accounts.
+There are no workarounds for IMAP accounts in older versions of Outlook.
 You'll need to use a POP3 account to send email.
 There may be other errors and issues I'm not aware of.

 "Cannot Start Outlook..."
 Error